 Self-confidence and self-esteem are often discussed together and sometimes interchanged.

 Self-confidence is a feeling of trust in one's abilities, qualities, and judgment.

 Self-esteem is a feeling of trust and assurance in one's own worth.

 A self-confident child feels good about what they can do.

 A child with high self-esteem feels good about who they are.

 Here are my tips for praising a child to develop both self-confidence and self-esteem.

-Be specific.
+- Be specific.
 Instead of saying "You're good at Karate." (insert activity).
-Let them know what they are excelling with in the said activity.
-For example, "You're side kicks looked great during karate class today."
-Specific compliments enables them to associate the praise with a specific skill.
+Let them know what they are excelling within the said activity.
+For example, "Your side kicks looked great during karate class today."
+Specific compliments enable them to associate the praise with a specific skill.

 - Urge them to try new things.
 And, praise them accordingly.
 This is all about rewarding the effort over the result.
 Instill a willingness to try, and fail, at new things.
 It will help them get out of their comfort zone and learn that every failure is a learning experience.
 Additionally, they'll reap the joy of a new skill.